Polearm: Svärdstav

 A svärdstav (literally sword-staff) is a Swedish medieval polearm that consists of a two-edged sword blade attached to a 2 m staff.
 The illustrations often show the weapon being equipped with sword-like quillons.
-The illustrations sometimes show a socket mount and reinforcing langets being used, but sometimes they are missing; it is possible this weapon was sometimes manufactured by simply attaching an old sword blade onto a long pole on its tang, not unlike the naginata.
+The illustrations sometimes show a socket mount and reinforcing langets being used, but sometimes they are missing; it is possible this weapon was sometimes manufactured by simply attaching an old sword blade onto a long pole on its tang, not unlike a naginata.

 Asian

 Naginata

 A naginata (なぎなた or 薙刀) is a Japanese polearm that was traditionally used by members of the samurai class.
 A naginata consists of a wood shaft with a curved blade on the end.
 Usually it also had a sword-like guard (tsuba) between the blade and shaft.
 It was mounted with a tang and held in place with a pin or pins, rather than going over the shaft using a socket.
-The naginata was developed based on the hoko yari from the 1st millennium AD or the tachi from the late Heian period (794ー1185).
+The naginata was developed based on the hoko yari from the 1st millennium AD or the tachi from the late Heian period (794–1185).
 It was appreciated by samurai who fought on foot as a weapon to maintain optimal distance from the enemy in close combat, but after the Onin War in the 15th century, large groups of mobilized infantry called asigaru began to equip themselves with yari (spear) yumi (longbow) and tanegashima (gun), making naginata and tachi (long sword) obsolete on the battlefield and often replaced with nagamaki and katana.
 From the Edo period, naginata has been recognized as a martial art practiced by women in the samurai class.